rancher/k3k/docs/cli/k3kcli_policy_create.md

   -h, --help                      help for create
-      --labels stringArray        Labels to add to the policy object (e.g. key=value) --mode string               The allowed mode type of the policy (default "shared")
+      --labels stringArray        Labels to add to the policy object (e.g. key=value) --mode string               The allowed mode type of the policy (default "shared") --namespace strings         The namespaces where to bind the policy --overwrite                 Overwrite namespace binding of existing policy
 ```

 ### Options inherited from parent commands